 How Vehicle Search and Seizure Laws Might Affect You

 Under Alexander, Pennsylvania Police must take the time and effort to obtain a search warrant if there are no exigent circumstances.
-When officers perform a search without a warrant, and there is no emergency, a defense attorney could keep the evidence from being used.
+When officers perform a search without a warrant, and there is no emergency, a Pittsburgh defense attorney could keep the evidence from being used.
 Ultimately, a judge would need to decide if the officer acted correctly, but this added protection benefits the individual.

 The court in Alexander’s case admitted the decision wouldn’t help the police.
 The state argued changing the search rules would make their job more challenging: